Galesburg minor league baseball history: History

-In 1910, the Galesburg franchise continued play and switched leagues.
+In 1910, the Galesburg franchise continued minor league play and switched leagues.
 The Galesburg Pavers became members of the eight–team Class D level Central Association, replacing the Waterloo Lulus in the league.
-The 1910 Pavers finished with a record of 69–67 to place 4th in the final standings.
+The 1910 Pavers finished with a record of 69–67 to place fourth in the final standings.

 On June 22, 1910, J.W.
 Schultz threw a no–hitter for Galesburg against the Monmouth Browns in a 2–1 victory.

 The "Pavers" moniker was in reference to local industry.
 In the era, the Galesburg area was home to numerous brickyards, including the Purington Brickyards.

 In 1911, the Galesburg Pavers continued Central Association play.
-The Pavers finished the season with a record of 66–63 and placed 3rd in the Central Association final standings.
+The Pavers finished the season with a record of 66–63 and placed third in the Central Association final standings.

-The Pavers finished the 1912 in Central Association season in 6th place with a record of 61–67.
+The Pavers finished the 1912 in Central Association season in sixth place with a record of 61–67.
 On July 14, 1912, Galesburg had a third no–hitter when John Beach of Galesburg pitched a no–hitter against the Muscatine Wallopers in a 1–0 Galesburg victory.
 The Galesburg Pavers franchise folded after the 1912 season, along with the Hannibal Cannibals.
 Galesburg drew 18,000 fans for the 1912 season, an average of 281 per game.

 In 1912, Baseball Hall of Fame inductee Sam Rice began the season with the Galesburg Pavers, playing in exhibition games.
 However, Rice left the team when his wife, two children, both of his parents and two sisters were killed in a tornado on April 21, 1912.

 The Central League administrators met at the conclusion of the 1912 season.
-It was decided that both Galesburg and Hannibal would be folded, Galesburg was awarded $500 for its players.
+It was decided that both the Galesburg and Hannibal teams would be folded.
+Galesburg was awarded $500 for its players.
 Galesburg then made a failed attempt to join the 1913 Three-I League.

 The Galesburg Pavers made a brief return to the Central Association in 1914.
 On July 17, 1914, Central Association member Ottumwa Packers moved to Rock Island, Illinois and began play as the Rock Island Islanders.
-However, on July 24, 1914, after a few games in Rock Island, the franchise was forced to move to Galesburg to play the remainder of the season after losing a territorial dispute with the Three-I League, which had teams nearby Davenport Blue Sox and Moline Plowboys as members.
-After finishing the 1914 season in 8th place at 49–79, the Galesburg franchise did not return to the 1915 Central Association.
+However, on July 24, 1914, after a few games in Rock Island, the franchise was forced to move to Galesburg to play the remainder of the season after losing a territorial dispute with the Three-I League, which had teams nearby the Davenport Blue Sox and Moline Plowboys as members.
+After finishing the 1914 season in eighth place at 49–79, the Galesburg franchise did not return to the 1915 Central Association.

 After the 1914 season, Galesburg, Illinois has not hosted another minor league team.